thegridelectric/gridworks-homeassistant/README.md

 - Create a new automation from scratch
 - Click on the thee-dot menu in the top right and select "Edit in YAML"
 - Paste the content of [send_mqtt_on_change.yaml](https://github.com/thegridelectric/gridworks-homeassistant/blob/main/blueprints/automation/send_mqtt_on_change.yaml) in the YAML editor
+- Adapt the name of the variable to publish as needed